DroneSense is designed so that organizations can proactively monitor the status of their hardware. One of the key elements of this is firmware.

 NOTE: Be sure to check with your local administrator if your organization follows a different update process.

-When updating a drone, the manufacturer's assistant app will check the firmware for any other devices or batteries connected to the drone.
-Any required updates will be prompted to the user and will complete after the drone updates.
+When updating a drone or dock, the manufacturer's assistant app will check the firmware for any other devices or batteries connected to the drone.
+Any required updates will be prompted to the user and will be completed after the drone updates.

 Comments